Carnosine: benefits, dosage, contraindications

 Antioxidant

-The antioxidant properties of carnosine have been demonstrated by its ability to trap reactive oxygen species and directly react with superoxide anions and peroxyl radicals in vitro.
-The ability of carnosine to act as an antioxidant is mainly due to its histidine component, whereas b2-alanine has proven ineffective as an antioxidant itself.
+The antioxidant properties of carnosine have been demonstrated by its ability to trap reactive oxygen species and to react directly with superoxide anions and peroxyl radicals in vitro.
+Carnosine's ability to act as an antioxidant is mainly due to its histidine component, whereas β-alanine has been found ineffective as an antioxidant itself.

 Usages associés